The relation between accretion rate and jet power in early-type galaxies with thermally unstable hot atmospheres: Discussion

 As already discussed by \cite{Allen2006}, the positive correlation between $P_{\mathrm{jet}}$ and $P_{\mathrm{Bondi}}$ is not a result of the Bondi accretion rates and mechanical jet powers being a function of galactic distances.
 Firstly, measured distances of all galaxies (except for NGC$\,$6166) are within an order of magnitude similar.
 And more importantly, while the Bondi accretion rates depend on distance approximately as $P_{\text{Bondi}} \propto d^{-0.5}$ (without accounting for the distance dependence of the SMBH mass estimates), the mechanical jet powers are proportional to distance as $P_{\text{jet}} \propto d^{1.5}$.

-Instead, based on our results, we suggest that the observed $P_{\mathrm{jet}} - P_{\mathrm{Bondi}}$ correlation originates mainly from positive correlation between the mechanical jet power and SMBH mass (Fig. \ref{fig:Pjet_MBH}).
-The Bondi accretion rate is by definition proportional to the square of SMBH mass ($P_{\text{Bondi}} \propto M_{\bullet}^2$), while, based on our measurements, the mechanical jet power depends on SMBH mass as $P_{\mathrm{jet}} \propto M_{\bullet}^{2.12 \pm 0.43}$.
-The Bondi accretion rate is also proportional to thermodynamic properties of gas inside the Bondi radius (as $\propto K^{-3/2}$), but the central specific entropy appears to correlate with mechanical jet power only mildly and with much larger scatter (see Fig. \ref{fig:Pjet_entropy}), although the data are rather uninformative (BF$_{10}$ = 1.3).
+Instead, based on our results, we suggest that the observed $P_{\mathrm{jet}} - P_{\mathrm{Bondi}}$ correlation originates mainly from the positive correlation between the mechanical jet power and SMBH mass (Fig. \ref{fig:Pjet_MBH}).
+The Bondi accretion rate is by definition proportional to the square of SMBH mass ($P_{\text{Bondi}} \propto M_{\bullet}^2$), while, based on our measurements, the mechanical jet power depends on SMBH mass as $P_{\mathrm{jet}} \propto M_{\bullet}^{1.79 \pm 0.36}$.
+The Bondi accretion rate is also proportional to thermodynamic properties of gas inside the Bondi radius (as $\propto K^{-3/2}$), but the central specific entropy appears to correlate with mechanical jet power only mildly and with a much larger scatter (see Fig. \ref{fig:Pjet_entropy}), although the data are rather uninformative (BF$_{10}$ = 1.1).
 The thermodynamic properties at the Bondi radius were fairly resolved (innermost radius $\lesssim 2 \, r_{\text{Bondi}}$) only for 8 out of 20 galaxies, 4 of which contain no H$\alpha$+[N\textsc{ii}] emission.
 For the rest of the galaxies, the central parts were only poorly resolved and the extrapolations do not necessarily reflect the real thermodynamic state of the gas at the Bondi radius.
 A possible strong correlation between mechanical jet power and specific entropy could have therefore been lost in the scatter.

-Similarly as for the Bondi power, a tight correlation with extreme evidence ($\rho = 0.92^{+0.05}_{-0.10}$; BF$_{10} > 100$) of SMBH mass with jet power is only observed for the H$\alpha$+[N\textsc{ii}] emitting subsample, while for the whole sample the correlation is relatively weak and poorly constrained ($\rho = 0.42^{+0.20}_{-0.25}$; BF$_{10} = 1.2$).
+Similarly as for the Bondi power, a tight correlation between SMBH mass and jet power ($\rho = 0.91^{+0.06}_{-0.11}$; BF$_{10} > 100$) is only observed for the H$\alpha$+[N\textsc{ii}] emitting subsample, while for the whole sample the correlation is relatively weak and poorly constrained ($\rho = 0.47^{+0.20}_{-0.24}$; BF$_{10} = 1.8$).
 Based on our results, when the galactic atmospheres are thermally unstable, the jet power will scale with the SMBH mass as described by the power-law model